maxbroubrou/discount-simulator/README.md

 # Discount simulator for partners

-Backend service to simulate discounts of partners on an ecommerce store.
+Backend service to simulate discounts of partners on an ecommerce store, including an API.

+You can find a [deployed API](http://35.180.66.136:3000/api-docs/) and a [UI example](https://mbroussart.retool.com/apps/0044eca2-6883-11ee-bd38-0bd44c737b96/Greenly%20discount%20simulator) to simulate discount.

 ## 🚅 System specifications